fern-api/fern/README.md

 ### API First

-Fern supports developers and teams that want to be API First or Spec first.
+Fern supports developers and teams that want to be API-first or Spec-first.

-Define your API, and Fern will generate models, networking code and boilerplate application code.
+Define your API, and use Fern to generate models, networking code and boilerplate application code.
 The generated code adds type safety to your API implementation - if your backend doesn't implement the API correctly, it won't compile.

 Frameworks currently supported:
 - [Express](https://github.com/fern-api/fern-typescript)
 - [Spring Boot](https://github.com/fern-api/fern-java)
 - [FastAPI](./generators/python)